headspace

 Everyone is welcome at headspace.
 It’s okay to feel nervous, we are here to help you feel comfortable, safe and listened to.

-We have a spacious waiting area and friends or family can either wait here or join you during your appointment if you would like them to.
+Step 3 - Come on in: Our friendly team will welcome you.
+We have a spacious waiting area and friends or family can wait here with you and/or join you in your appointment if you wish.

 During your first appointment you will have a friendly and confidential chat with one of our team to share what’s impacting you, talk about goals and how we can support you.
 Appointments take up to 1 hour and there is some brief paperwork to complete.